 When DornerWorks engineer Nick Pahl learned there was projected to be a poll worker shortage for the November 2020 election, he volunteered for the position for the first time in his life.
 Looking forward to filling this year’s need, Pahl also suggested that DornerWorks’ consider providing a paid day for employees who work at election polls for the Nov.
 3, 2020 election.
 His suggestion was promptly incorporated into our company policy.

 There are a variety of different roles available during each election cycle, including poll worker, election inspector and ballot inspector positions, as well as a site supervisor to coordinate them all.
-Chief Separation Technology engineering group manager Jarvis Roach previous served as an electronic poll inspector (EPI).
+Former Chief Separation Technology engineering group manager Jarvis Roach previous served as an electronic poll inspector (EPI).

 “I signed up to run the laptop,” Roach says.

 A fitting task for an electronics engineer, and like other projects Roach and Pahl are typically called into it required an understanding of the documentation.
 Roach sat through a 3-hour training session on running the software.
 And on Election Day he arrived at the voting precinct at 5:45 am to set up the ballot machine, signage, booths, tables, and other necessary equipment.

 When the polls opened at 7 am, Roach was one of the first faces incoming voters saw.

 People came to Roach looking for information on casting absentee ballots or to confirm they were in the right precinct.

 “I’d look them up using the software that had a voter database to help direct them where to go,” Roach says.
 “If they were at the right place, my precinct, I’d get them entered into the system and work with the ballot inspector to get them the right kind of ballot.”

 While Roach helped direct voters where to go, other volunteers helped them feed their completed ballots into the ballot machine, receive their “I voted” sticker and move on.